 Employers don't want to be over-reimbursing employees; nor do employees want to be under-reimbursed.
 Yet, a standard mileage rate has the potential to do both, depending on the actual conditions faced by employees.

-A fair, accurate vehicle reimbursement for 2021
+A fair, accurate vehicle reimbursement rate for 2021

 Fixed and variable rate reimbursement (FAVR) is our recommended vehicle reimbursement tool.
 It stays more immediately responsive to sudden changes in the vehicle expense landscape – including both situations when gas prices spike unexpectedly and situations when drivers are stuck at home unexpectedly.
 Prepare for the uncertainty of 2021 with a more sophisticated, flexible tool.